 A merchant cash advance (MCA) is technically not a loan.
 With a merchant cash advance, a financing company provides you with an advance of capital in exchange for a percentage of your daily credit card and debit card sales, plus a fee.
 In other words, a merchant cash advance is actually a sale of your future debit and credit card sales.

 Typically, merchant cash advances are repaid on a daily or weekly basis and the financing company takes the payment automatically from your payment processor.
 In this way, repayments are based on your sales—if you experience a slow in sales, your payments will also be lower.

 Merchant cash advances are usually easy to qualify for (even with bad credit) and fund quickly, however, they’re known for high APRs—and because they’re not actually business loans, little regulation.
 Generally, you’ll want to consider all of your options for business financing before turning to a merchant cash advance.

 Merchant Cash Advance Details

 |Up to $500,000||Paid daily or weekly via your merchant or bank account||Typically ranges from 1.1 to 1.5||As fast as one day|

 - Easy approval process

-- Higher fees
+- Higher fees than most other loans